Koryak Okrug: Demographics

-As of the 2002 Census, Koryaks constituted about a quarter of the population.
-At the time it had the smallest population of all the federal subjects, despite being ranked seventeenth in size, at 301500 km2, encompassing part of the northern half of Kamchatka Peninsula.
+As of the 2002 census, Koryaks constituted about a quarter of the population.
+At the time, it had the smallest population of all the federal subjects, despite being ranked seventeenth in size, at 301500 km2, encompassing part of the northern half of Kamchatka Peninsula.

 Vital statistics

 Ethnic groups

-About 40% of the total population is indigenous, the Koryaks being the largest such group.
+About 50.5% of the total population is indigenous, the Koryaks being the largest such group.
 They are, however, outnumbered by the ethnic Russians.

-2006 earthquake

-On April 20, 2006, Kamchatka Peninsula was struck by a major earthquake.
-The 7.7-magnitude tremor had its epicenter near the village of Tilichiki.
-The Koryakia branch of the Ministry of Emergency Situations said some area residents were injured but there were no fatalities.

-The quake occurred at about noon local time Friday, so residents were awake and not caught in their beds.

-The United States Geological Survey reported a series of at least fifty smaller aftershocks in the area and immediately offshore.
-They ranged from 4.1 to 6.5 magnitudes on the Richter scale.

-Bruce Presgrave, a geophysicist with the U.S.G.S. in Colorado, said the quake was relatively shallow.
-He estimated that about 2,000 people live close enough to the epicenter to have felt its full force.